Dione-Software/double-ratchet-2/README.md

 ## Features

-The crate supports a feature for better performance: ring.
+Currently the crate only supports one feature: ring.
 If feature is enabled the crate switches to ring-compat and uses ring as backend for Sha512 Hashing.
 May result in slightly better performance.

-### WASM

-For WASM support enable the feature `wasm`.

 TODO:
 - [x] Standard Double Ratchet